shwethacn/W251-Final-Project/Show_Attend_Tell/README.md

 The training was done on IBM cloud with following resources

-* An Ubundu 18.04 LTS machine with v100 GPU, 8 CPU and 128G RAM, 2T SSD for training.
+* An Ubuntu 18.04 LTS machine with v100 GPU, 8 CPU and 128G RAM, 2T SSD for training.
-* An Ubundu 18.04 LTS machine with 2 CPU and 32G RAM, 2T SSD as NFS server
+* An Ubuntu 18.04 LTS machine with 2 CPU and 32G RAM, 2T SSD as NFS server

 ## Tools